devlaming/gnames/README.md

 # GNAMES (Genetic-Nurture and Assortative-Mating-Effects Simulator) `beta v0.1`

-`gnames` is a Python 3.x package for efficient simulation of multigenerational data under assortative mating and genetic nurture.
+`gnames` is a Python 3.x package for efficient simulation of multigenerational data under assortative mating and genetic nurture effects.

 ## Installation